salmanprottoy/online-book-store-client/online-book-store/README.md

 # Online Book Store

-A react project that can be use as book selling perform.
+A node application build using react library that can be use as book selling perform.

 ---
 ## Live site ⚡